 Your funniest memory over the 9 months?

 I had a pretty textbook pregnancy with my third baby.
 I could basically check off each box in the baby book on symptoms for each trimester.
 I remember one of them was gas… yeah.
 I tried to be discreet about it one time in the elevator, but it backfired.
 I was with my middle child when I thought I could let out some “steam” but oops!
 People heard it and started looking in our direction.
-So I looked at my middle child and said, “Oh Logan!” and starting shaking my head.
+So I looked at my middle child and starting shaking my head.

 Any great books and resources that prepared you for when your baby arrived?